-We're going to leave our personal values and preferences aside for now, because they're the focus of a few exercises we'll be coming to shortly.
+We are going to leave our personal values and preferences aside for now, because they are the focus of a few exercises we will be coming to shortly.

-There may be a lot of commonalities between community, agency and the HIV sector's values and culture, but it's the tensions between these three that make it difficult to manage boundaries.
+There may be a lot of commonalities between community, agency and the HIV sector's values and culture, but it is the tensions between these three that make it difficult to manage boundaries.